 Standards

-The standards to which your solenoid valves will need to adhere depend on your application, industry and location.
+The standards for your solenoid valves depend on their application, the industry, and the location of use.

-If your valves will be coming in contact with drinking water, for example, your solenoid valves must be lead-free.
-In the United States, drinking water and plumbing codes require RO (reverse osmosis) equipment must be NSF certified and/or meet NSF 61-G, a leachate and lead-free regulation put out by NSF (the National Science Foundation).
-If you’ll be using your solenoid valves abroad, they need to be certified lead-free by NSF International and accredited by both ANSI and the Standards Council of Canada.
+For instance, if your valves will contact drinking water, they must be lead-free.
+In the United States, drinking water and plumbing codes stipulate that RO (reverse osmosis) equipment must be NSF (the National Science Foundation) certified and comply with NSF 61-G, a regulation ensuring lead-free materials.
+For international applications, solenoid valves must be certified lead-free by NSF International and accredited by both ANSI and the Standards Council of Canada.

-In addition, NEMA (National Electrical Manufacturers Association) offers standard designations for valve suitability.
-Generally speaking, the higher the NEMA type number, the harsher the exposure the valve can withstand.
-For example, NEMA Type 1 valves are well-suited for indoor use, while NEMA Type 7 and 9 valves are best for environments that feature explosive dust or vapors.
+Additionally, the National Electrical Manufacturers Association (NEMA) provides standard designations for valve suitability.
+Generally, a higher NEMA type number indicates the valve can endure harsher conditions.
+For example, NEMA Type 1 valves are suitable for indoor use, while NEMA Types 7 and 9 are designed for environments with explosive dust or vapors.

 Things to Consider

-Finally, it’s extremely important that you work with a manufacturer you can trust.
-To find an experienced and reliable supplier, check out the comprehensive list we’ve provided on this page.
+Most importantly, work with a manufacturer you can trust.
+To find a reliable and experienced supplier, check out our comprehensive list on this page.

 Check out our Solenoid Valves website